superarts/Shinsi2/README.md

 An unofficial iOS app for E-Hentai / EX-Hentai.
 Fully supporting iOS devices of any size.
 Written in Swift 5.0

+This repo is forked to add `Pods` inside this repo, so that `pod install` won't be mandatory.
+It also commented out the Chinese Cocoapods mirror to avoid potential security concerns.

 ![](Screenshots/top.jpg)